ertgl/holypack/README.md

   - **Guided flexibility**: A mix of "**convention over configuration**" and "**configuration over convention**."
-  - **Optimized for modern workflows**: Integrates with fast, developer-friendly tools that improve efficiency.
+  - **Optimized for modern workflows**: Integrates with fast, developer-friendly tools that improve productivity.
   - **Built on proven technologies**: Combined with the best practices to ensure sustainable efficiency.
   - **Adaptable and non-restrictive**: Works with any project structure,